vincedubroeucq/kawi/README.md

 - featured images (post thumbnails)
 - A single widget area you can place on the left, right, or at the bottom, just before the footer.

-There are four menu locations :
+There are five menu locations :

 - The main menu slot features your main menu, obviously.
 On mobile, the menu is displayed in a sliding sidebar.
 - The main social menu allows you to add social link icons along your main menu.
 Just link to your profile on your favorite platforms.
 - There's a footer menu area.
 - And another social menu area in the footer.
+- And you also have a top bar menu for account link, for example.
+Note that it doesn't support nested menus.

 Supported social icons :